 Even preschoolers like touch and feel books and they will get to know all about dinosaurs in Touch and Explore Dinosaurs by Stephanie Babin.

 Jerry Pallotta is famous for his alphabet books and he just happens to have one about dinosaurs.
 The Dinosaur Alphabet Book is full of information about dinosaurs.
 Learn all about the sizes of different dinosaurs as they are compared to animals and objects preschoolers will recognize.
-For example, a Stegosaurus weighed as much as three cows.
+For example, a Stegosaurus weighed as many as three cows.

 Printable Dinosaur Booklist